About Kurt Dirks

 Dean, David Eccles School of Business

-Dirks is known as a prolific and renowned researcher, as well as an award-winning professor.
+Kurt Dirks began serving as Dean of the David Eccles School of Business on July 1, 2024.
+He is known as a prolific and renowned researcher and award-winning professor.
 His academic expertise is on the topics of leadership and trust within organizations.

 A first-generation college student, Dirks earned BBA and MS degrees from Iowa State University, and a Ph.D. from the University of Minnesota.
 Based on this personal experience, Dirks has strong belief in the role public universities, like the University of Utah, play in providing a transformative education for those who seek opportunity.